Tom5521/GZGoLauncher/README.md

 # GZGoLauncher

-A cross-platform launcher for gzdoom
+A cross-platform launcher for *zdoom

 ## Features